MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Remote_Variables.md

 - Remotely executed commands, started with `Invoke-Command` using the **ComputerName** or **Session** parameter (remote session)
 - Background jobs, started with `Start-Job` (out-of-process session)
-- Thread jobs, started via `Start-ThreadJob` (separate thread session)
+- Thread jobs started via `Start-ThreadJob` (separate thread session)

-Depending on the context, embedded variables are copied values of the variables in the caller's scope.
-Out-of-process sessions, such as remote sessions, background jobs, and workflows, receive values of variables through the PowerShell serialization system.
+Depending on the context, embedded variable values are either independent copies of the data in the caller's scope or references to it.
+In remote and out-of-process sessions, they are always independent copies.
+In thread sessions, they are passed by reference.

 ## Serialization of variable values

 Remotely executed commands and background jobs run out-of-process.
-PowerShell uses XML-based serialization and deserialization to make the values of variables available across the process boundaries.
-The serialization process converts objects to a **PSObject** type.
-The **PSObject** is general type that contains the original objects properties but not its methods.
+Out-of-process sessions use XML-based serialization and deserialization to make the values of variables available across the process boundaries.
+The serialization process converts objects to a general type that contains the original objects properties but not its methods.

+Deserialization maintains type fidelity only for a limited set of known types.
+Instances of all other types are emulated.
+The **PSTypeNames** property contains the original type name prefixed with **Deserialized**, for example, **Deserialized.System.Data.DataTable**

 ## Using local variables with **ArgumentList** parameter